 The Board has the following four committees: (1) Executive, (2) Audit, (3) Nominating and Governance, and (4) Compensation.
 The membership during the last fiscal year through the date of this proxy statement, and the function of each of the committees, are described below.
-During fiscal year 2008, the Board held 12 meetings.
-Each director, except for newly appointed Steven Hollister, attended at least 75% of all Board and applicable Committee meetings.
-Directors are encouraged by the Board to attend annual meetings of Calavo shareholders and all of our then-directors attended the 2008 annual meeting of shareholders.
-The Board has determined that each current member of the Audit Committee, Nominating and Governance Committee is independent within the meaning of applicable regulations of the Securities and Exchange Commission regarding the independence of audit committee members.
+During fiscal year 2009, the Board held 12 meetings.
+Each director, attended at least 75% of all Board and applicable Committee meetings.
+Directors are encouraged by the Board to attend annual meetings of Calavo shareholders and all of our directors attended the 2009 annual meeting of shareholders.
+The Board has determined that each current member of the Audit Committee, Nominating and Governance Committee and Compensation Committee is independent within the meaning of Nasdaq Rule 5605(a)(2), and that each current member of the Audit Committee is independent within the meaning of applicable regulations of the Securities and Exchange Commission regarding the independence of audit committee members.

-Nominating and

-Director Executive Committee Audit Committee Governance Committee Compensation Committee
+Director Executive Committee Audit Committee Nominating and Governance Committee Compensation Committee

-Lecil E. Cole ·
+Lecil E. Cole

 Michael D. Hause

 Fred J. Ferrazzano

 Alva V. Snider

 George H. Barnes

 Harold S. Edwards

 Egidio Carbone, Jr.

 Donald M. Sanders

 Dorcas H. McFarlane

 Scott Van Der Kar

 J. Link Leavens

 John M. Hunt

 Steven Hollister

-Number of meetings in fiscal year 2008 1 4 3 1
+Number of meetings in fiscal year 2009 0 4 1 3

-^{} Member.
+Member.

-^{} Chair.
+Chair.